Les Capucines

 Is the tasting menu worth it at Les Capucines?

-There is no verified tasting-menu detail here, so do not book Les Capucines on that assumption.
-Base the decision on the confirmed strengths: traditional cuisine, €€ pricing, smart-casual dress, Michelin Plate recognition.
+A tasting menu is not available, so do not book Les Capucines on that assumption.
+Base the decision on its strengths: traditional cuisine, €€ pricing, smart-casual dress, Michelin Plate recognition.

 What should I order at Les Capucines?

-There is no verified signature dish to point to.
+No signature dish is highlighted.
 The safest approach is to choose from the restaurant's traditional-cuisine direction and let the current menu guide the meal.